diverta/kuroco-newman/README.md

 # kuroco-newman

-kuroco-newman is an internal npm package to manage/run Postman collections at any repository easily.
+kuroco-newman is an internal-use npm package to manage/run Postman collections at any repository easily.

 ## Installation
 ```sh